denten/denten.github.io/_includes/CV/06-talks.md

 Publishing Summit on November 1, 2025.
 - "Literary Theory for Robots," keynote address at the Dubai International Libraries & Publishing Summit on October 31, 2025.
+- "The Importance of Shadow Libraries to the History and Future of Artificial Intelligence," keynote address at the Document Society Conference, University of Barcelona on October 20, 2025.
-- "Narrative Intelligence," lecture at the Forms of Intelligence Seminar, Harvard University, September 23, 2025.
+- "Narrative Intelligence," lecture at the Forms of Intelligence Seminar, Harvard University on September 23, 2025.
 - "Computational Humanities," inter-lab seminar at the Department of Digital Humanities and Computational Social Sciences, KAIST, South Korea on July 30, 2025.
 - "Narrative Intelligence," lecture at SKKU Global Colloquium, *Innovation and Humanity*, Sungkyunkwan University, Seoul on July 24, 2025.
-- "The Limits of Machine Translation," keynote address at the Kyungpook National University International Symposium on Human-AI Collaboration, on July 17 2025.
+- "The Limits of Machine Translation," keynote address at the Kyungpook National University International Symposium on Human-AI Collaboration on July 17 2025.
-- "AI for Cultural Research" seminar lecture at the Seoul Advanced Methods in Scholarly Computation Institute (SAMSCI) at Sungkyunkwan University, on July 11, 2025.
+- "AI for Cultural Research" seminar lecture at the Seoul Advanced Methods in Scholarly Computation Institute (SAMSCI) at Sungkyunkwan University on July 11, 2025.
-- "Narrative Intelligence," lecture to the Ethics Seminar, Department of Philosophy at St. Joseph's University on April 15, 2025; Language and Intelligence seminar, University of Sarajevo, Faculty of Philosophy June 3, 2025; Forms of Intelligence seminar, Harvard University, September 2025.
+- "Narrative Intelligence," lecture to the Ethics Seminar, Department of Philosophy at St. Joseph's University on April 15, 2025; Language and Intelligence seminar, University of Sarajevo, Faculty of Philosophy on June 3, 2025; Forms of Intelligence seminar, Harvard University, September 2025.
 - "The Lifecycle of Synthetic Objects," Keynote address at the *Sandbjerg Seminar: Methods and Materials*, Graduate School of the Arts at Aarhus University on March 26, 2025.